 Ceiling Joists

 Framing a Raised Ceiling

-In gable-type roof framing, ceiling joists are positioned parallel to the rafters so that the base of the rafters can be attached to the ends of the joist.
-This helps prevent the weight of the rafters from pushing out the outside walls.
+In gable-type roof framing, ceiling joists should run parallel to the rafters so that the base of the rafters can be attached to the ends of the ceiling joists - this helps prevent the weight of the rafters from pushing out the outside walls.

-You can raise the height of a typically placed ceiling joist, so long as the height above the outer walls (A) does not exceed 1/3 the height from the top of the outer walls, to the ridge beam (B).
-See diagram below.
-As you raise the height of the ceiling joists, the rafter span needs to be adjusted at every step (1/6, 1/5, 1/4, 1/3).
+You can raise the height of ceiling joists in an attic space so long as the elevation does not exceed 1/3 above the top of the outer walls (A) to the ridge beam (B).
+See the diagram below.
+As you raise the level of the ceiling joists in this scenario, the rafter span needs to be recalculated at every step (1/6, 1/5, 1/4, 1/3).
 See the 2021 IRC - Rafter Span Adjustment Factor for specific details.

+Ceiling Joists